Why Offer Health Insurance to Employees?

 - Employer contribution + employee top-up

-- More customizable
+- More customisable

 Self-Insured/Self-Funded Plans

-Best for: 100+ employees
+Suited to: 100+ employees

 - Employer pays claims directly